Assign licenses to users

 - Select the circles next to the names of the users that you want to assign licenses to.

-- At the top, select the three dots (more actions), then select Manage product licenses.
+- At the top, select Manage product licenses.

-- In the Manage product licenses pane, select Add to existing product license assignments > Next.
+- In the Manage product licenses pane, select Assign more: Keep the existing licenses and assign more > Next.

 By default, all services associated with those licenses are automatically assigned to the users.
 You can limit which services are available to the users.
-Switch the toggles to the Off position for the services that you don't want the users to have.
+Deselect the boxes for the services that you don't want the users to have.

-- At the bottom of the pane, select Add > Close.
+- At the bottom of the pane, select Save changes.

 If you want to assign licenses for a large number of users, use Assign licenses to users by group membership in Azure Active Directory